diveflo/arris-tg3442/README.md

 # arris-tg3442-reboot

-Python tool to restart your Arris TG3442* cable modem/router remotely.
+Python tool to restart and retrieve the phone log of your Arris TG3442* cable modem/router remotely.

 ## Supported firmware versions